If you’re multi-tasking, click here for an audio version:

 A basic income will be detrimental to society because it is the antithesis of being and rudimentary economics.
 A UBI is yet another concept originating from the minds of central planners, powerful individuals seeking to socially control and socially engineer the population.
 Like their policies of the past, a UBI will have unintended consequences.
 One of them being the extinction of wealth creation, and that means no wealth redistribution.
 So, foes can take solace in knowing that the UBI is already doomed.

 Do you support a universal basic income?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com